franciscop/polystore/readme.md

 // use the store
 ```

-> [!IMPORTANT]
-> The library delivers excellent performance for item-level operations (GET, SET, ADD, HAS, DEL).
-For other methods or detailed guidance, check the performance considerations and consult your specific client’s documentation.

 You can enforce **types** for the values either at store creation or at the method level: